ryan-mcclue/musings/array-away.md

 Simplest hashing function `(x >> 4 + 12) & (size - 1)`
 Important to keep in mind we are executing on a physical machine and that Big-Oh is a 'zero-cost abstraction' world.
-For example, the extra overhead of introducing a hashmap (memory allocations/copies) will result in this being slower for small lists (also way no dynamic memory allocations in ISR)
+For example, the extra overhead of introducing a hashmap (memory allocations/copies) will result in this being slower for small lists (also no dynamic memory allocations in ISR) This is why C++ STL uses hybrid introsort

 ## Sorting Squared Array
-Insertion/bubble sort preferable for small lists.
+Quadratic insertion/bubble sort preferable for small lists Loglinear divide-and-conquer merge/quick for medium Linear radix for large
-Medium we want divide-and-conquer merge/quick.
-Large we want radix
-A naive approach will achieve loglinear from divide-and-conquer sorting.
-However, we can take advantage of the fact that the array is already sorted and achieve a linear solution by ...

 ## Tournament Winner
 In cases space and size parameters different
 Can join linear operations populate and min/max determination

-premptive scheduler will interrupt based on priority non-premptive cannot interrupt task unless task manually relinquishes (high response time) within these we have priority scheduling, i.e. assigning priority to task as oppose to say estimated execution time round-robin has each task run for a predefined time slice and swapped out if necessary
-(Seems most are round-robin like, with variations on determining time slice quanta)